NiallGr/NiallGr/README.md

 - 👋 Hi, I’m Niall
-- 👀 I’m interested in Web Development and Data Analysis
+- 👀 I’m interested in Web Development and Data Analysis, Currently working with Python on a daily basis
 - 📫 How to reach me niallgrainger@gmail.com

 <!---